lowRISC/opentitan/hw/ip/hmac/doc/dv/index.md

 All test sequences are extended from `hmac_base_vseq`.
 It provides commonly used handles, variables, functions and tasks that the test sequences can simple use / call.
 Some of the most commonly used tasks / functions are as follows:
-* `hmac_init`     : initialize hmac settings including configurations and interrupte enables
+* `hmac_init`     : initialize hmac settings including configurations and interrupt enables
 * `csr_rd_digest` : read digest values from the CSR registers
 * `wr_key`        : write key values into the CSR registers